PowerLinux: IBM and Linux

 In the late 1990s, IBM began considering the Linux operating system.
 In 2000, IBM announced it would promote Linux.
 In 2001, IBM invested $1 billion to back the Linux movement, embracing it as an operating system for IBM servers and software.
 Within a decade, Linux could be found in virtually every IBM business, geography and workload, and continues to be deeply embedded in IBM hardware, software, services and internal development.

 A survey released by the Linux Foundation in April 2012 showed IBM as the fifth-leading commercial contributor over the past seven years, with more than 600 developers involved in more than 100 open-source projects.

 IBM established the Linux Technology Center (LTC) in 1999 to combine its software developers interested in Linux and other open-source software into a single organization.
 The LTC collaborated with the Linux community to make Linux run optimally on PowerPC, x86, and more recently, the Cell Broadband Engine.
 Developers in the LTC contribute to various open-source projects as well as projects focused on enabling Linux to use new hardware functions on IBM platforms.

 Linux has run on IBM POWER systems since 2001, when a team created a new, 64-bit port for the Linux kernel to allow the OS to run on PowerPC processors.

-The first system to fully support the 64-bit Linux kernel was IBM’s POWER5, created in 2004.
+The first system to fully support the 64-bit Linux kernel was IBM's POWER5, created in 2004.
 It was followed by POWER6 in 2007 and the current POWER7-based systems in 2010.

 PowerLinux Servers

 Linux was first ported to POWER in June 2000.
 Since then PowerLinux was used in a number of supercomputers including MareNostrum 2004 and Roadrunner 2008.

 Beginning in April 2012, IBM introduced three POWER7 processor-based Linux-specific systems for big data analytics, industry applications and open-source infrastructure services such as Web-serving, email and social media collaboration services.
+Linux-specific servers do not support IBM AIX or IBM i, the company's other operating systems for Power computers.

 The IBM PowerLinux 7R1 and IBM PowerLinux 7R2 systems are one- and two-socket, rack-mount servers that support either 8 or 16 POWER7 microprocessor cores in 3.55 GHz (7R1 only) or, with the 7R2, 3.55 and 3.3 GHz options with 128 GB maximum memory (for the 7R1) or 256 GB maximum memory (7R2) that can be configured with 8, 16 and 32 GB dual inline memory modules (DIMMs).
 Both systems run Linux operating systems: Red Hat Enterprise Linux or SUSE Linux Enterprise Server and include a built-in PowerVM [for PowerLinux] hypervisor that supports up to 10 VMs per core and 160 VMs per server.